Tuesday, December 31, 2024

 "Everything alright?" asked Alicia.

-Giselle remained in park, still watching her mirrors like they were trying to escape.
+Giselle remained in park, still watching her mirrors like they were about to escape.
 "Yeah.
 Just- okay, here we go."

 Alicia blinked as she tried to process the statement.
-She breathed a sigh of relief she didn't know she had been holding.
-Giselle felt the synchronicity, too.
-Alicia nodded back.
+She nodded and breathed a sigh of relief she didn’t know she had been holding.

 "Right?!
 Like, I go well with everyone, but nobody goes well with me!
-But you and I?
-We've had one match together and I promise you, we could easily beat 90% of the teams in this company!
+But you and me?
+We've had one match together, and I promise you, we could easily beat 90% of the teams in the company!
 Minimum.
-We're like peanut butter and jellies: we're perfect together."
+We're perfect together, like peanut butter and jellies!"
 A smile crept across Giselle's face like she had a secret to spill.
-"You know what I have in my backpack?"
+"You know what's in my backpack?"
 Alicia shook her head.
 "Guess!"

 "A hat?"

 Giselle's nose scrunched up in disgust.
 "Ew.
 Are you Amish?
 No. The Queen's Decree!
-As soon as your hand's healed, we wait for the right time–like right after the champions have a really hard match or something–I sign the Decree, and we take our shot against them on the next show!
+As soon as your hand's healed, we wait for the right time, like right after the champions have a really hard match or something, I sign the Decree, and we take our shot against them on the next show!
 That can be our path to the titles!
 Doesn't that sound awesome?
-We're so amazing!
 I have a great feeling about us!"

 "Uh," Alicia interjected.